aarodrigues/blockchain_notary_solidity/README.md

 Ethereum smart contract to notarize a star using blockchain technology.

+## Considerations

+The project was deployed on Rinkeby test network in the follow address: 0x2A7081f476CA958Bd0219a845654d9aE8e9d4a12

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.